 Early the next morning, we packed our lunches, filled four water bottles, stashed some dark chocolate in our packs, and set off on the Dog Canyon Trail located immediately behind the Visitor Center.
-Our warm-up for the trail was walking the few hundred yards from our campsite to the start of the trail, and then it was no-holds-barred, straight up a series of abrupt, rocky switchbacks.
+Our warm-up for the trail was walking the few hundred yards from our campsite to the start of the trail.
+It was then a relentless climb, straight up a series of abrupt, rocky switchbacks.
 Small wonder there was no one else on the trail.
 (The rest of the campers were undoubtedly relaxing with a cup of coffee, enjoying the view of the mountains from their spacious sites.)

-The entire Dog Canyon trail goes for 5.5 miles one-way, but a good turn-around point is 3 miles in, at the bottom of a shady canyon.
-That was our destination, and it was there that we had lunch and headed back home.
+The entire Dog Canyon Trail is 5.5 miles one-way, but a good turn-around point is 3 miles in, at the bottom of a shady canyon.
+That was our destination, and it was there that we had lunch and headed back.
 For those interested in the details, we started at an elevation of 4,400 feet and gained almost 1800 feet in three miles—the remaining 2.5 miles requires a more grueling climb of another 2,000 feet.
 We’ll save that one for next time.
 Or not.

 There are few other things to do at Oliver Lee Memorial State Park.
 It’s a nice place to relax for a couple of days in the middle of nowhere.
 There’s a sweet half-mile Riparian Nature Trail that makes for a nice stroll—no steep uphill required.
-And the park is close to White Sands National Monument, a place that is still on our must-see list (but with high winds forecast, we decided to save it for another visit).
+And the park is close to White Sands National Monument, a place that is still on our must-see list.
+With high winds forecast, we decided to save it for another visit.